- Campus Offices

 - Telephone Line Charges

 A cost overrun occurs when direct costs charged to a sponsored project (grant, cooperative agreement or contract) are in excess of the awarded amount.
 Deficit spending on these funds is inappropriate and should rarely occur.
-When such an occurrence exists, the deficit must be moved from the sponsored project to a departmental fund.
+When such an occurrence exists, the deficit must be moved from the sponsored project to a non-grant departmental fund with the same function.

 If the deficit is incurred in anticipation of additional funding, these costs should be treated as pre-award costs, and a memo should be prepared by Grants Management and sent to the UND Grants & Contracts Administration office.
 See Pre-Award Costs for criteria.